CodesOfRishi/smartcd/README.md

   <img src="https://i.imgur.com/xVDkHD7.gif">

-- `smartcd` can also search *parent-directories* based on the argument string provided.
+- `smartcd` can search *parent-directories* based on the argument string provided.
 It will list all parent directories that matched the argument string, where you can fuzzy search and automatically traverse to the selected path.

   **Synopsis:** `cd .. [string ...]`